-Fork the project.
-Go to https://github.com/ManimCommunity/manim and click the “fork” button to create your own copy of the project.
+Go to https://github.com/ManimCommunity/manim and click the “fork” button to create a copy of the project for you to work on.
 You will need a GitHub account.
-This will allow you to make a “pull request” (PR) to the ManimCommunity repo later on.
+This will allow you to make a “Pull Request” (PR) to the ManimCommunity repo later on.

 Clone your fork to your local computer:

 git clone https://github.com/<your-username>/manim.git